 Time as a dimension in astronomical data presents challenges in its representation in FITS files as great as those met by the previous papers in this series.
 The first, Paper I (Greisen & Calabretta 2002), lays the groundwork by developing general constructs and related FITS header keywords and the rules for their usage in recording coordinate information.
 Paper II (Calabretta & Greisen 2002) addresses the specific problem of describing celestial coordinates in a two-dimensional projection of the sky.
 In Paper III, Greisen et al. (2006) apply these methods to spectral coordinates.
-Paper IV (Calabretta et al. 2012) extends the formalism to deal with general distortions of the coordinate grid.
+A draft paper (Calabretta et al. 2004) proposes and extension to the formalism in order to deal with general distortions of the coordinate grid.

-This paper, Paper V in the series, formulates the representation of the time axis, or possible multiple time axes, into the FITS World Coordinate System (WCS) previously described.
+This paper, the next in the series, formulates the representation of the time axis, or possible multiple time axes, into the FITS World Coordinate System (WCS) previously described.
 We show how much of the basic structure is employed, while developing extensions to cope with the differences between time and other dimensions; notable amongst these differences is the huge dynamic range covering the highest resolution relative timing to the age of the Universe.